AdobeDocs/experience-platform.en/help/hygiene/api/workorder.md

 title: Work order API Endpoint
 description: The /workorder endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for consumer identities.
 exl-id: f6d9c21e-ca8a-4777-9e5f-f4b2314305bf
-hide: true
-hidefromtoc: true
 ---
 # Work order endpoint

 >[!IMPORTANT]
 >
->Data hygiene capabilities in Adobe Experience Platform are currently only available for organizations that have purchased Healthcare Shield.
+>Consumer delete requests are currently only available for organizations that have purchased Adobe Healthcare Shield or Privacy Shield.

-The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage deletion tasks for consumer identities in Adobe Experience Platform.
+The `/workorder` endpoint in the Data Hygiene API allows you to programmatically manage consumer delete requests in Adobe Experience Platform.

 ## Getting started

 The endpoint used in this guide is part of the Data Hygiene API.
 Before continuing, please review the [overview](./overview.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

-## Delete identities {#delete-identities}
+## Delete consumers {#delete-consumers}

 You can delete one or more consumer identities from a single dataset or all datasets by making a POST request to the `/workorder` endpoint.